bssrdev/wilderhood/_edenatlas/2016-10-24-PangongTso-Ladakh.markdown

 </p>

 <p>
-After reaching Chang la pass was overwhelmed to see frozen snowy mountains and amazing hot Thuppa made me feel so relaxing.
+After reaching Chang la pass was overwhelmed to see frozen snowy mountains and amazing hot Thuppa was soothing.
 Since we were in a group and two vehicles and lotsa crowd at the pit stop to get your Thuppa served we got delayed despite our vehicle drivers and our tour leader <a href="{{ site.baseurl }}/authors/Shreeram MV" target="_blank">Shreeram MV</a> warning us to leave early!
 </p>

 <p>